-For me, this time of year, I love Charles Dickens' A Christmas Story, or A Christmas Carol, Christmas Story.
-That's on TNT.
+[11:52] For me, this time of year, I love Charles Dickens' A Christmas Story, or A Christmas Carol, A Christmas Story, that's on TNT.
 A Christmas Carol.
 I try to read that every year around this time.

-So for you kids, I want you to draw a picture of your favorite story or your favorite book that you like to read or that you like to have read to you.
+So, for you kids, I want you to draw a picture of your favorite story or your favorite book that you like to read or that you like to have read to you.
 And here are the two questions, kids, that I'd like you to listen for, that I'd like you to answer today.

 One, what is the Christian story?
 And two, why do we need to know this story?
-What is the Christian story?
-And why do we need to know the Christian story?
-Now first, we're going to start in verse 16 and then move back and finish with verse 14.
+What is the Christian story, and why do we need to know the Christian story?
+Now, first, we're going to, we're going to start in verse 16 and then move back and finish with verse 14.

-[12:37] So look with me first at the story of Scripture that's found in verse 16.
+So, look with me first at the story of Scripture that's found in verse 16.
 Paul says in 1 Timothy 3, 16, great indeed is the mystery of godliness.

-Now why is Paul saying this?
+Now, why is Paul saying this?
 What Paul is alluding here to is twofold.
-He's alluding to the pagan mystery religions or cults of the ancient world.

-And in particularly, he is alluding to or referencing the confession that was there in Ephesus at the time in the first century.
-If you remember the story in Acts chapter 19, when Paul was in Ephesus, he turned the entire city upside down by preaching the gospel.
+He's alluding to the pagan mystery religions or cults of the ancient world, and in particularly, he is alluding to or referencing the confession that was there in Ephesus at the time in the first century.

-And he performed an exorcism on a girl, a slave girl there in the market.
-She was possessed by a demon.
-And Paul, he exorcised that demon.
+[13:13] If you remember the story in Acts chapter 19 when Paul was in Ephesus, he turned the entire city upside down by preaching the gospel, and he performed an exorcism on a girl, a slave girl there in the market.

-He demonstrated the power of the gospel over the pagan mystery religions of the time.
-And the city's response to this was great hostility to the apostle.
-And it says there in Acts 17 or Acts 19 that the entire city had gathered in the amphitheater there in Ephesus and they were chanting, great is Artimaeus of the Ephesians.
+she was possessed by a demon, and Paul, he exercised that demon.
+He demonstrated the power of the gospel over the pagan mystery religions of the time, and the city's response to this was great hostility to the apostle, and it says there in Acts 17 or Acts 19 that the entire city had gathered in the amphitheater there in Ephesus, and they were chanting, great is Artemis of the Ephesians.

-[13:57] And so here Paul is both, he is referencing those two common beliefs, common creeds or confessions of Ephesus at the time because this letter was written to Timothy in Ephesus.

-And he's alluding to what the culture then held to be sacred and he's shedding light on what is truly sacred.
-And that is what God says, what God has done and revealed to the world because after he says, great indeed is the mystery of godliness, he unfolds what this mystery is.
+And so here, Paul is both, he is referencing those two common beliefs, common creeds or confessions of Ephesus at the time because this letter was written to Timothy in Ephesus, and he's alluding to what the culture then held to be sacred, and he's shedding light on what is truly sacred, and that is what God says, what God has done and revealed to the world because after he says great indeed is the mystery of godliness, he unfolds what this mystery is.